 Military Friendly School

-For the fifth year in a row Daemen College has been named a Military Friendly School by GI Jobs Magazine and Victory Media.
+For the sixth year in a row Daemen College has been named a Military Friendly School by GI Jobs Magazine and Victory Media.
 This recognition comes after a survey of over 10,000 VA-approved schools nationwide and takes into account numerous factors important to veteran students, including military support on campus, academic credibility, and academic credit for military service.